rjaneUCF/MultiHazard-Shiny/README.md

 ## 📝 Citation

-When using this app, please cite the MultiHazard package and associated publications.
+If you use this app in your work, please cite the MultiHazard package and any associated publications.
+Proper citation supports the development of tools like this one!

+>Jane, R., Cadavid, L., Obeysekera, J., and Wahl, T. (2020).
+Multivariate statistical modelling of the drivers of compound flood events in South Florida, Nat.
+Hazards Earth Syst.
+Sci., 20, 2681–2699, https://doi.org/10.5194/nhess-20-2681-2020.

 ## 🤝 Contributing

-Contributions, bug reports, and suggestions are welcome!
-Please submit issues or pull requests through the [app repository](https://github.com/rjaneUCF/MultiHazard-Shiny).
+We welcome contributions!
+Whether it’s fixing bugs, suggesting new features, or improving documentation, your input is valuable.
+Please submit a pull request or open an issue on the [GitHub repository](https://github.com/rjaneUCF/MultiHazard-Shiny).

 ## 📄 License